SigmaCloudServices/AFRelay/README.md

 Contains the module that builds and manipulates the dictionaries (`dict`) required by the Zeep library to consume SOAP services.

 ### `soap_client/`
 Handles communication with AFIP/ARCA SOAP services and parses the responses looking for errors.
-Errors usually appear as an array at the end of the response.
+Contains the `.wsdl` files for WSAA and WSFE services.

 ### `time/`
 Contains helper functions for date and time management.